HydrologicEngineeringCenter/dss-file-spec/dss/doc/index.md

 <br>
 example: [0, 0, 0, 0, ... ,11172,[5276](pathname-bins.md),0,0, 10972,...  ]

 The [pathname bin](pathname-bins.md) contains meta-data for each pathname that hashes/point to that pathanme bin.
-The meta-data for each bin item includes a pathname hash, status, record type, and file address to the record information.
+The meta-data for each bin item includes a pathname hash, status, record type, and file address to the [record information](record-info.md).
+The record information contains high level information and addresses to other headers and data areas for that record.
+These headers and data are record type specific.
+For example for time series data the [internal Header](internal-header-time-series.md) address contains length of the values array,  compression information, block starting and ending positions, units, type, and time zone.

-The record information is